-Domaine Duclaux Cote Rotie , Rhone wine producer profile with wine tasting notes, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine Duclaux Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Founded by Edmond Duclaux, today Domaine Duclaux in the Northern Rhone Valley is managed by his sons, Benjamin and David Declaux.

 Domaine Duclaux Vineyards, Wines, Winemaking

 Domaine Duclaux owns 5.5 hectares in the Cote Rotie appellation.
 The vineyards are located in the south of the appellation.
 The have vines planted in le Collet, Coteaux de Bassenon, Maison Rouge, Pimotin, Coteau de Tupin and the Tupin lieux-dits.

 The terroir is mostly granite and gneiss soils on steep hillsides with a south by south-east exposure.

 Other plantings took place in 1943.
 As replanting continues taking place in the vineyards, new vines are added using Selection Massale.
 Domaine Duclaux began replanting using Selection Massale in 1997.